 4. Comprehensively provide brain nutrition: Amino acids are important substances that make up the brain, and the amino acid content is as high as 90% or more.
 Modern biological research has found that the reason why people are smart and intelligent is inseparable from their huge brains.

 5. Maintain the normal metabolism of the human body: some vitamins are converted from amino acids or combined with proteins.
-Enzymes, hormones and vitamins play a very important role in regulating physiological functions and catalyzing metabolic processes.
+Enzymes, bulk vitamins powder and hormones play a very important role in regulating physiological functions and catalyzing metabolic processes.

 Amino acids are the basic units that make up protein, so if there is a lack of essential amino acids, the symptoms of protein deficiency will appear, which has a great impact on the growing baby.
 So what are the essential amino acids for the human body?